 Where corneal pain relief was one of the treatment goals, twenty-seven of the 28 (96%) cases were considered successful with complete or considerable pain relief and an additional patient reported partial pain relief (4%).
-Of the forty cases where the lens was used a sa bandage during corneal healing was one of the goals, total success was achieved in 83% (33/40) of the cases and partial success was achieved in 96% (38/40) of the cases.
-All twenty one cases (100%) of the eal protection were effective
+Of the forty cases where the lens was used as a bandage during corneal healing was one of the goals, total success was achieved in 83% (33/40) of the cases and partial success was achieved in 96% (38/40) of the cases.
+All twenty one cases (100%) of the subjects needing cor al protection were effective